Scale-Dependent Loop Corrections to the Inflationary Power Spectrum: Small-amplitude primordial features

 \paragraph{Loop-level scale dependence.} We have already tackled in full generality the UV divergences of the bare loops.
 We have shown how to cancel the $\delta^{-1}$ poles with local counter-terms respecting the EFT symmetries.
 In particular, note that the $\delta_i(\tau)$ coefficients that we have solved for in Eq.~\eqref{eq:solved_counter-terms} are proportional to $\epsilon \eta \eta_2 \propto \ddot{f} \propto f$, thus preserving the discrete time shift symmetry.

 What remains is the sum of all finite contributions, at order $\delta^0$.
-For each contribution, we compute the integrals including UV-finite terms by following the procedure recently developed in Refs.~\cite{Ballesteros:2024cef,Braglia:2025cee,Braglia:2025qrb}, i.e.: \begin{itemize} \item We use the mode functions~\eqref{eq:pi_d_exp} and expand the integrand at order $\delta^1$; \item We perform the time integration first; \item We expand the integrand for large internal momenta $k$ as we are only interested in the UV divergence part of the loop, and perform the integral over it.
+For each contribution, we compute the integrals including UV-finite terms by following the procedure\footnote{This procedure is reminiscent of, but distinct from, the so-called method of regions, see e.g.~\cite{Beneke:1997zp,Smirnov:1999bza} and~\cite{Beneke:2023wmt,Beneke:2026rtf,Beneke:2026ksj} for applications to cosmological correlation functions.
+In a method-of-regions expansion of late-time cosmological correlators, the relevant integration variables are expanded according to their scaling with a late-time parameter, which can involve both vertex times and loop momenta.
+Here, instead, we only isolate the UV-sensitive part of the loop-momentum integrand and perform the in-in time integrals exactly.
+For a discussion of the differences between the two approaches, see also Sec.~2 of Ref.~\cite{Ballesteros:2024cef}.} recently developed in Ref.~\cite{Ballesteros:2024cef}, subsequently used in\footnote{See also Ref.~\cite{Ballesteros:2025nhz} for a recent extension of this methodology.}~\cite{Braglia:2025cee,Braglia:2025qrb}, i.e.: \begin{itemize} \item We use the mode functions~\eqref{eq:pi_d_exp} and expand the integrand at order $\delta^1$; \item We perform the time integration first; \item We expand the integrand for large internal momenta $k$ as we are only interested in the UV divergence part of the loop, and perform the integral over it.
 This brings a pole $\delta^{-1}$ that multiplies the overall $\delta^{1}$ factor, thus leaving \textit{UV-finite contributions} at order $\delta^0$. \end{itemize} We simply quote the final result, at late times, $\tau \rightarrow 0$, for the fractional correction at one-loop level:

 where $\Delta \mathcal{P}_{\rm res}^{\rm logs} (p)$ includes various logarithmic terms such as $\ln (H/\mu)$ and $\ln(\Lambda_{\rm IR}/p)$, and

 The exact expressions for $\Delta \mathcal{P}_{\rm res}^{\rm logs} (p), q(\omega), \varphi(\omega)$ can be found in App.~\ref{appB}, see also Fig.~\ref{fig:resonant} below.
 As expected, the discrete time-translation symmetry of the theory manifests itself in enforcing the scale dependence of the power spectrum, even at loop level, to be invariant under discrete $\ln p$-translations of factors of $2 \pi / \omega$.
 Note also that the presence of the primordial feature automatically regulates the late-time behaviour of the one-loop power spectrum, and therefore none of the individual contributions contains secular divergences, as opposed to the scale-invariant case~\cite{Braglia:2025cee,Braglia:2025qrb}.
 We show in Fig.~\ref{fig:resonant} the time dependence of $\epsilon$ for this resonant model and a few values of $\omega$, as well as the resulting tree-level and loop-level scale-dependent corrections to the primordial power spectrum.
 Clearly, the loop correction grows more quickly than the tree-level one with $\omega$, as can also be read from the expression of $\rho_{\rm 1 \text{-} loop}(\omega)$, thus pointing to a physically meaningful perturbativity criterion.
 Moreover, we realise that both corrections are in phase in the large $\omega$ limit.